hl7au/au-fhir-ps/input/pagecontent/the-aups.md

 * additional business rules
 * clarified expectations for missing data, empty sections, and suppressed data

 A summary of differences is provided in the sections below.
-These sections do not override the requirements defined in AU PS [Conformance](general-requirements.html), [Actors](actors.html), and [Profiles](profiles-and-extensions.html).
+While every effort has been made to ensure this page is consistent with the requirements of AU PS this is not a normative part of the specification.

 #### Additionally Profiled Resources